 Long-term exposure to sunlight can increase the risk of cataracts, temporary eye burns, and even skin cancer.
 And while our sunglasses are usually reserved for warm summer days, sun damage can occur year-round – even on a cloudy day.

-Top tip: Invest in a solid pair of shades that block out at least 99% of both UVA and UVB.
+Top tip: Invest in a solid pair of shades that block out at least 99% of both UVA and UVB rays.

-For more tips on caring for your eyes, visit our dedicated Eye Health platform.
+For more tips on caring for your eyes, check out more articles in our eye health section.